Sienci-Labs/Resources/lmmk2/the-basics/lmk2-dust-collection.md

 featured_image: _images/_lmmk2/_the-basics/lmk2_dust_123.jpg
 ---

 CNCs can create a lot of mess just like many other shop tools.
 Think about the chips and dust you can create drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting on a CNC machine.
-Not only can this add up to a very large mess, but it's also [not good for your health](#safety) to breathe it in long-term, or the health of the CNC since important parts can get gummed up with dust over time.
+Not only can this add up to a very large mess, but it's also not good for [your health](#safety) or your CNC's health, since important parts can get gummed up with dust over time and impact cutting performance.

 This is where a 'dust collection' system can help you out.
-Most CNC dust collection systems mirror what you'd normally see connected to other common tools in a woodworkers shop.
+Most CNC dust collection systems mirror what you'd normally see in a woodworkers shop.
 Starting at the cutting head you have a:

 1. **[Dust Shoe](#dust-shoes)** which tries to contain the dust where the cutting is happening
 1. **[Hose](#hose-size)** that the dust can flow along